vestrel00/contacts-android/docs/dev-notes.md

 Removing a piece of existing data results in the deletion of the row in the Data table if that row no longer contains any meaningful data (no meaningful non-null "datax" columns left).
-This is the behavior of the native Android Contacts app.
+This is the behavior of the AOSP Android Contacts app.
 Therefore, querying for null fields is not possible.
 For example, there may be no Data rows that exist where the email address is null.
 Thus, a query to search for all contacts with null email address may return 0 contacts even if there are some contacts without email addresses.